• Connect with us

 Thermal infrared radiations are emitted from warm objects such as the Earth’s surface.
 They are used in satellite remote sensing for measurements of the earth’s land and sea surface temperature.
 Thermal infrared remote sensing is also often used for detection of forest fires.

-Remote sensing applications is a mainstay in mineral exploration and for good reason.
+Remote sensing applications are a mainstay in mineral exploration and for good reason.
 Advances in data processing and sensor technology will continue to allow explorers to take more calculated risks and gauge their mining progress with a sense of accuracy.

 This is an updated version of an article originally published by the Investing News Network in 2011.